firmoholanda/ruby-twitter-bot/readme.md

 the instructions are as follows to download and run this bot:

 usage:
-- to run the game make sure to give execute permission to the twitter_bot.rb
+- to run the bot make sure to give execute permission to the twitter_bot.rb
 ```
 chmod +x bin/twitter_bot.rb
 ```